nypassivehouse/handbook/board/board_resolutions.md

 These Resolutions shall take effect immediately.
 ~~~

-3. Resolutions regarding **leadership of the Governance and Nominations Committee**
+3. Resolutions regarding **Committee Membership and Attendance**
 proposed by Bomee Jung and Carmel Pratt, Co-Chairs of the Governance and Nominations Committee <br />

 ~~~
-Resolved: That the Governance and Nominations Committee shall have 2 Co-Chairs, whose election to the board must not have occured in the same year;
-That each Co-Chair shall serve for a 2-year term, not to exceed two consecutive terms;
-and
-That upon the vacancy of a Co-Chair, a new Co-Chair shall be elected by the Committee by a majority vote of all Committee members, which may be taken electronically.
+In order to ensure a high-level of board engagement and leadership,

+Resolved: That each board director shall:

+1. Serve on at least one board committee
+2. Participate, to the best of their ability, in at least one standing working group, except for the Treasurer (who serves on both the Executive and Finance committees)
+3. Attend three of four quarterly board meetings in a calendar year;
+   shall not be absent without proxy for two consecutive quarterly meetings; and shall not be absent without proxy more than 25% of all types of board meetings including committee meetings, but not including working group meetings.
+4. Board members shall have the right to delegate their voting priviledge to another board member with or without explicit direction on specific voting matters.

+A director who finds themselves in violation of these requirements or anticipates being unable to meet these requirements shall notify the Governance and Nominations Committee with their anticipated date of resignation from the board, which shall be within 3 months of such notice.

-This Resolution shall take effect (prospectively) April 1, 2022.
+This Resolution shall take effect January 1, 2022.
 ~~~

 ## 2021